single-spa/single-spa.js.org/website/versioned_docs/version-5.x/separating-applications.md

 sidebar_label: Splitting applications
 ---

 In a large, microserviced system, your root single-spa configuration and each of the applications should probably have its own git repository.
-How to do that in a javascript project isn't necessarily clear, so some options are listed below.
+How to do that in a JavaScript project isn't necessarily clear, so some options are listed below.

 Since single-spa is a framework that helps with organizational scaling, it is important to figure out how to split out and separate applications from each other so that developers and teams can work on the applications without interfering one another.